phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 ## Asynchronous

-Now, let's add another service that return the weather conditions for a city:
+Now, let's add another service that returns the weather conditions for a city:

 ```java
 @GraphQLApi